unicrons/github-actions-playground/workshop/iac_scan/README.md

 ## References
 - [Infrastructure as Code (IaC) Security: 10 Best Practices](https://spacelift.io/blog/infrastructure-as-code-iac-security)
 - [The Hidden Risk in Your Cloud Stack: How Overlooked AWS Resources Become Entry Points for Hackers](https://cloudsecurityalliance.org/blog/2025/05/22/the-hidden-risk-in-your-cloud-stack-how-overlooked-aws-resources-become-entry-points-for-hackers)
+- [Terraform Plan RCE](https://alex.kaskaso.li/post/terraform-plan-rce): A terraform plan is not as passive as you may think.
+If you run production plans on PRs you could be opening a path to bypassing branch protections and any expected process you have for production access.

+### Other Tools
+- [DataDog/terraform-provider-terrapwner](https://github.com/DataDog/terraform-provider-terrapwner): Terrapwner is a security-focused Terraform provider designed for testing and validating CI/CD pipelines.